 In order to be eligible for the programme, you must be about to enrol or already enrolled for your PhD at

 Stellenbosch University.
 Alternatively, you qualify for this position if you are currently a post-doctoral fellow registered at Stellenbosch University.
-One PA position is available per workshop, where positions are offered.
+One PA position is available per workshop.

 We reserve the right not to appoint a PA for a course, and also to recruit a PA from a previous presentation of the course should they want to cement their skills in the field.